MISSION: Strengthen Food and Nutrition Security

 Constance A. Gewa, PhD, MPH, Co-Founder, Director of Programs and Evaluation

-Kit Goldfarb, MPH, Co-Founder, Executive Director
+Kathryn (Kit) Goldfarb, MPH, Co-Founder, Executive Director.

 Kit has more than 20 years of business, management, and entrepreneurial experience in the private sector, focusing primarily on communications and marketing.
 She has successfully launched numerous start-ups and their products in the US and abroad.
 She also established and served as president of a successful communications consultancy.